agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 <!-- What did I do -->

-From the resources cited in this essay (mainly 80k-hours-career-guide) The direct working potential is not clear for an MBA followed by Consulting in the top firms.
+From the resources cited in this blog post (mainly 80k-hours-career-guide), the direct working potential is not clear for an MBA, followed by Consulting in the top firms.
 So I asked Ram, a middle office analyst in IB and Vinod a deloitte consultant currently pursuing his MBA in Cornell, a few questions on how an MBA followed by the top consulting job will help me into DW.

 In the context of being able to found and lead NGO's, tackling business problems efficiently, working in strategy teams for NGO's and